Icinga/icinga2/doc/7-troubleshooting.md

 ## <a id="notifications-not-sent"></a> Notifications are not sent

-* Check the debug log if a notification is triggered
+* Check the debug log to see if a notification is triggered
 * If yes, verify that all conditions are satisfied
-* Any errors on the notification command execution logged?
+* Are any errors on the notification command execution logged?

 Verify the following configuration